Ford C-Max review

 Ford has positioned the C-Max between the multi-award-winning Focus and its namesake big brother the Grand C-Max.
 The latter offering sliding rear doors and a larger, seven-seat interior for those that need it.

-The interior of the C-Max may, at first glance, seem fairly run-of-the-mill but there are some crafty extras that could stand to make it a family favourite.
-The vehicle is littered with cubbyholes and storage space.
+The Ford C-Max has lots of cubbyholes and storage space.
 The roof, for instance, holds two compartments, one for your sunglasses and one for your backup sunglasses, presumably.

 Then there’s the larger than average glovebox, the well-sized door bins, that will easily hold a one-litre bottle of water and the central storage bin.
 The latter of these also hides iPod and aux inputs, putting connected devices and their associated wires far out of view.

-The C-Max is, by no means, the class leader when it comes to boot space, in fact at 432 litres it’s about 200 litres short of the Citroen C4 Picasso.
+The Ford C-Max is by no means the class leader when it comes to boot space – in fact at 432 litres it’s about 200 litres short of the Citroen C4 Picasso.
 That said, the boot space is easy to access and a good shape.
 Because the rear seats are not adjustable, as is the case with other vehicles of a similar size, the best way to get extra space is to fold them forward – or follow the fiddly process of removal.
 Once folded or removed their absence leaves a slightly impracticable and uneven additional space.

 As for real-world figures, we managed to eke 48mpg out of the 2.0-litre 150hp diesel with the PowerShift auto gearbox on 300 miles of motorway driving with lots of stop-start traffic.

-If emissions are on your mind, then it’s worth noting that both 1.0-litre petrol engine produce CO2 of just 119g/km.
-Unfortunately none of the range offer the holy grail of tax-free motoring – an engine must emit less than 100g/km of CO2 for that.
+If emissions are on your mind, then it’s worth noting that both 1.0-litre petrol engines produce CO2 of just 119g/km.
 For running around town and city, the 1.0-litre petrol models offer nippiness and agility – ideal for a trip to the supermarket or the school-run.